Learmonth (noble family)

 Learmonth is the name of noble family of Scottish origin from Fife in Scotland.
-The name Leirmont was among Malcolm III‘s supporters described for the first time by Hector Boece in his "Scotorum historiae a prima gentis origine" printe in Paris in 1527:
+The name Leirmont was among Malcolm III's supporters described for the first time by Hector Boece in his "Scotorum historiae a prima gentis origine" printed in Paris in 1527:

 According to Boece, Leirmont came from England, among Knights that were sent by Edward the Confessor to support Malcolm in his war with Macbeth to regain his rightful place at King of Scotland.
+These knights were rewarded with land including Scots border locations named East and West Learmouth.
 First mention in Fife, Scotland about year 1400 as an individual name Learmont, due to documents from Collection of Sir Robert Douglas of Glenbervie that Learmont was the Laird of Earlston (Earlstone).

 History

 The Learmonths were an ancient and respectable Scottish noble family.
 By the sixteenth century the Learmonths had become a powerful clan in eastern Scotland, especially in the region of Fife.

+James Learmonth of Dairsie, Master Household

+James Learmonth of Dairsie was Master of Household to James V of Scotland.
+He was involved in the arrest of James Hamilton of Finnart in 1540.
+The king sent Learmonth as ambassador to England in August 1542 after the battle of Haddon Rig.
+After taking part in peace negotiations at York, Learmonth went to Greenwich Palace but was not granted an audience with Henry VIII.
+According to the chronicle of Robert Lindsay of Pitscottie, he carried a secret private letter from James V for Henry.

+James Learmonth was a witness to a legal instrument made at Falkland Palace on the death of James V, which purported to make Cardinal Beaton as Regent or Governor of Scotland.
+He was a commissioner for the 1543 Treaty of Greenwich, and killed at the battle of Pinkie in 1547.

 Russia and Sweden

 James Spens who was the son of David Spens and Margaret Learmonth, and James Spens made serious efforts to hire his own kinsmen, including the Learmonths.
 In the sixteenth and seventeenth centuries many Learmonths served abroad in Continental armies, including those of Sweden, Poland–Lithuania, and Russia.
 In the mid-sixteenth century Michael Learmonth became one of the first Scots to attempt to recruit Scottish soldiers for Sweden.
-It is therefore no surprise to find several Learmonths serving as officers under James Spens’s command in the Swedish army.
-Among those officers was George Learmonth’s outstanding kinsman, Peter Learmonth, who has occasionally been misidentified as the founder of the Lermontov family.
+It is therefore no surprise to find several Learmonths serving as officers under James Spens's command in the Swedish army.
+Among those officers was George Learmonth's outstanding kinsman, Peter Learmonth, who has occasionally been misidentified as the founder of the Lermontov family.